tucats/validator/README.md

-# validator v0.1.6
+# validator v0.1.7

 This is a JSON validator package.
 It allows tags to be added to structure definitions, and those structures are then passed to a Define() operation which creates a map of the valid structure definitions.
 Subsequently, JSON strings can be validated against the structure definitions to report if they are conformant or not.

-This is intended to help catch misspelled fields, missing require fields, and invalid field values.
+This is intended to help catch misspelled fields, missing required fields, and invalid field values.

 ## Using the `validate` tag